The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: Discussion

 \textit{LLM dark patterns} also \textbf{enable dynamic emotional appeals that go beyond the one-off emotional triggers in classic interfaces}.
 Traditional dark patterns have employed affective tactics in a limited way (for example, confirmshaming messages that guilt the user with phrasing like ``No, I don't want to save money''~\cite{mathur2019dark}).
 Such tactics in GUI contexts are static and generic.
 In contrast, a conversational agent can adaptively express emotion or personalize its appeals over multiple turns.
 An LLM might convey disappointment if a user resists a suggestion.
 Through back-and-forth dialogue, the system can continuously leverage emotional cues to influence the user's choices, creating a more immersive form of emotional manipulation.

-The influence exerted by \textit{LLM dark patterns} is \textbf{often more subtle and harder to pinpoint than conventional dark patterns}.
+The influence exerted by \textit{LLM dark patterns} is sometimes subtle and hard to pinpoint.
+In our results, several patterns, such as Interaction Padding, Excessive Flattery, and Opaque Training Data Sources, were recognized by only 44--56\% of participants even when they were explicitly asked to evaluate manipulativeness.
 Mild interface manipulations can significantly affect behavior without triggering user backlash\cite{luguri2021shining}, indicating how covert design tactics slip by unnoticed. \textit{LLM dark patterns} elevate this concern: the persuasive mechanism is woven into natural language.
 Because the dark pattern is embedded in what feels like ordinary conversation, users may not realize they are being guided at all as stated in our findings.
 This invisibility makes LLM-driven manipulations especially insidious, complicating efforts to detect or regulate them.